-There are 6 training modules in total.
-Modules 1, 2, 4, 5 & 6 are five days each, and Module 3 is four days.
+There are 5 training modules in total.
+Modules 1-4 are five days each, and Module 5 is three days.

-Training days run 9-5pm.
-In addition there will be a mock exam assessment and a final exam, which will be externally assessed.
-Mentoring and supervision meetings will be organised at suitable intervals during the course.
+Training days run 9.15 -5.30pm each day.
+In addition there will be a mock assessment and a final assessment, which will be externally assessed.
+Mentoring and supervision meetings will be organised at suitable intervals throughout the course.

 All trainees will be assessed on an ongoing basis throughout the course.
 We will provide regular feedback and mentoring to help you develop and grow, supporting you as you gain the necessary confidence and knowledge required in your new role as yoga teacher.

-All trainees are required to participate in all aspects and classes of the course, including all activities related to developing teaching skills.
-All trainees are required to complete all assigned pre-course preparation and reading and all personal research assignments issued during the course.
+All trainees are required to participate in all elements of the course and are required to complete pre-course preparation and reading and a a range of personal research assignments issued during the course.

 Written work and personal research

 Throughout the course, trainees will be set reading and some written and practical research projects to support their learning.
-All trainees are required to complete and achieve an acceptable standard for the all written assignments and assessments.
+All trainees are required to demonstrate that they have understood and absorbed the material presented during the course through written and practical assignments.
 Trainees are required to complete the following assignments and research projects:

 - Maintain your own yoga journal to record your personal yoga practice.
 This is a tool to encourage trainees to reflect and explore their experience whilst working with breath, meditation, observing, assisting and teaching